 - 4.1 We have a designated member of the Executive Leadership Team who has undertaken appropriate training for the role, as recommended by the BSCP.
-Our Designated Safeguarding Lead (DSL) will be required to update their training in accordance with the Learning Pathway agreed by the BSCP. - 4.2 We have one member of staff (Deputy Safeguarding Lead) who will act in the DSL's absence and who has also received training for the role of DSL.
-In the absence of an appropriately trained member of staff, the most senior member of staff on site will assume this role. - 4.3 All adults (including supply teachers and volunteers) new to our school are made aware of the School's policy and procedures for child protection, the name and contact details of the DSL, their role and responsibilities under "Keeping Children Safe in Education 2022" and the booklet "What to do if You're Worried a Child is Being Abused".
-They will have these explained, as part of their induction into the school. - 4.4 All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+Our Designated Safeguarding Lead (DSL) will be required to update their training in accordance with the Learning Pathway agreed by the BSCP. - 4.2 We have three colleagues (Deputy Safeguarding Leads) who will act in the DSL's absence and who has also received training for the role of DSL.
+In the absence of an appropriately trained colleague, the most senior colleague on site will assume this role. - 4.3 All adults (including supply teachers and volunteers) new to our school are made aware of the School's policy and procedures for child protection, the name and contact details of the DSL, their role and responsibilities under "Keeping Children Safe in Education 2023" and the booklet "What to do if You're Worried a Child is Being Abused".
+They will have these explained, as part of their induction into the school. - 4.4 All colleagues should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
-This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
-It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.
+This should not prevent colleagues from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+It is also important that colleagues determine how best to build trusted relationships with children and young people which facilitate communication.

-4.5 Visitors must be:
+4.5 Visitors must be :